Realangel247/alx-pre_course/0x01-git/README.md

-Not me missind deadlines no more
+Not me missing deadlines no more